TeacherTalley/search_project_students/Search_Project.md

 Your team will design an experiment to compare the five different ADT's performance on three operations (insert, search, and delete) using three different data set sizes (ten thousand items, one million items and ten million items).

 For each data set, your driver program will need to perform the following for each ADT.
 * insert: Read in the random values, convert to integer and insert into the ADT.
-Do not insert duplicates.
 Report the total time for the inserts, the number of values successfully inserted, and the number of values that were not inserted.
 * search: Read in the search values, convert to integer and search for the values in the ADT (created in the insert step).
 Report the total time for the searches, the number of values successfully found, and the number of values that were not found.
 * delete: Read in the delete values, convert to integer and delete from the ADT (created in the insert step).
 Report the total time for the deletes, the number of values successfully deleted, and the number of values that were not deleted.